DipoDre/tze-dfi-weatherapp-heroku/README.md

-Customized for hosting on Netlify.
-A "_redirects" file was added to the "public" folder.
+Customized for hosting on Heroku.

 # Getting Started with Create React App